pieforproviders/pieforproviders/docs/attendances_and_absences.md

 ## Open Questions
 - Undefined behavior as listed above
 - Is this desired behavior?
+When?
 > - if the child is not scheduled for that day
 >   - if a `ServiceDay` exists for that day for that child
 >     - delete the `ServiceDay`